Andy Reid

 Brigham Young

-After his playing days ended, BYU head coach LaVell Edwards convinced Reid to stay with the team in a coaching capacity.
+After graduation, BYU head coach LaVell Edwards convinced Reid to stay with the team in a coaching capacity.
 Reid served as a graduate assistant coach for the 1982 season.
 That season the Cougars also hired [[coaches:187]] as the quarterbacks coach, the first of many seasons that Reid and Holmgren worked together.

 San Francisco State

 In 1983, Reid returned to California as the offensive coordinator and offensive line coach for San Francisco State under head coach Vic Rowen.
-The Gators led the nation in passing and total offense each season Reid coached there.
-However, the team struggled, winning only seven games.
+The San Francisco State Gators led the nation in passing yards and total offense each season Reid coached there.
+Nevertheless, the team struggled, winning only seven games in year.
 1985 was the first of many formative coaching years with Dirk Koetter.

 Northern Arizona